P.T. (video game): Plot

-The next few loops feature a refrigerator hanging from the ceiling, leaking blood.
-The muffled sound of a hysterically crying baby can be heard from the refrigerator, which shakes violently.
+The next few loops feature a refrigerator hanging from the ceiling leaking blood.
+The muffled sound of a crying baby can be heard from the violently shaking refrigerator.
 After the player completes a puzzle and enters the next loop, the refrigerator is absent and the radio issues a Swedish message referencing the 1938 radio drama The War of the Worlds.
 In the next loop, the lamps turn completely red, the player's vision blurs, the protagonist moves abnormally quickly, and the corridor stretches out into infinity.
 The protagonist discovers a hole in the wall and looks through it to hear a woman being stabbed to death in the bathroom, while a voice on the radio rants about societal instability.
-After the sounds of the radio and the killing stop, the bathroom door opens by itself and the player enters upon the fetus-like creature telling the protagonist that ten months earlier, an unspecified person lost his job and turned to alcoholism.
+After the sounds stop, the bathroom door opens by itself and the player enters upon the fetus-like creature telling the protagonist that ten months earlier, an unspecified man lost his job, and turned to alcoholism.
 His wife worked as a part-time cashier to financially support the family, but the manager was sexually attracted to her.
 The corridor then corrects itself and the protagonist eventually hears a voice uttering "204863" repeatedly.
-The player's perspective distorts, and the game displays a false crash message.
+The player's perspective distorts, and the game displays a fake crash message.

 When the game is restarted, the protagonist awakens in the concrete-lined room and continues the next and final loop with only the flashlight as a light source.
-He discovers the torn pieces of a photograph scattered throughout the hall and reassembles it in its frame.
-After the picture is completed and a set of tasks is done, a telephone rings; the protagonist answers the phone to hear the words "You've been chosen."
+The protagonist discovers the torn pieces of a photograph scattered throughout the hall and reassembles it in its frame.
+After the picture is completed, and a set of tasks is done, a telephone rings; the protagonist answers the phone to hear the words "You've been chosen."
 The protagonist hears a door unlock and leaves the building.